epfl-ada/ada-2024-project-fadadudata2024/README.md

 ## Datastory
 Our project's data story is available at the following link: [Data Story](https://epfl-ada.github.io/ada-2024-project-fadadudata2024/)

+## Required Python Packages

+This project requires the Python packages in `pip_requirements.txt` to run properly.

 ## Repository Architecture

 - **data**: Contains multiple CSV files created and utilized using datasets provided by the CMU Movie Summary Corpus and OMDB.